 10.4 Variable Speed Drive (VSD)

-Variable Speed Drive (VSD) adjustments are not appropriate for all pumping systems.
-When used in systems with high static head, slowing down the pumping speed risks inducing vibrations and creating performance problems.
-In systems where the static head represents a sufficient portion of the total head, caution needs to be taken when deciding on whether to use a VSD.
+Variable Speed Drive (VSD) adjustments are inappropriate for all pumping systems.
+When used in systems with high static heads, slowing down the pumping speed risks inducing vibrations and creating performance problems.
+In systems where the static head represents a sufficient portion of the total head, caution must be taken when deciding whether to use a VSD.
 In other cases, a VSD pumping system is simply not necessary.

-VSD systems in pumping is a valuable application when it comes to a single pump with multiple head duty points.
-In a situation where a pump has a relatively constant flow but a varying head due to the land topography, VSD allows for a change in the pressure of the pump by changing the rotational speed of the pump impeller.
+VSD systems in pumping are valuable applications for a single pump with multiple head duty points.
+When a pump has a relatively constant flow but a varying head due to the land topography, VSD allows for a change in the pump pressure by changing the pump impeller’s rotational speed.
 This process can generate considerable energy savings.

-When it comes to multiproduct pipelines VSD is sometimes used to regulate pressure characteristics along the pipeline.
-Different commodities will have different physical properties, and thus to maintain specified pressures and flow rates in the pipeline, the speed at which the commodities are pumped needs to be adjusted accordingly.
+Regarding multiproduct pipelines, VSD is sometimes used to regulate pressure characteristics along the pipeline.
+Different commodities have different physical properties, and thus, to maintain specified pressures and flow rates in the pipeline, the speed at which the commodities are pumped needs to be adjusted accordingly.

-If the different commodities in a multi-product pipeline can all be pumped at the same impeller speed, without exceeding the allowable pressure or required flow rates, a VSD is not required.
-With an increase in commodity density, the pressure in the pipeline will increase and therefore the velocity will decrease.
-If this velocity, however, is not below the settling velocity and the pressure doesn’t exceed the allowable pipeline pressure, no VSD is needed and batching and scheduling will become very important tools.
+If the different commodities in a multi-product pipeline can all be pumped at the same impeller speed without exceeding the allowable pressure or required flow rates, a VSD is not required.
+With an increase in commodity density, the pressure in the pipeline will increase, and therefore, the velocity will decrease.
+If this velocity, however, is not below the settling velocity and the pressure doesn’t exceed the doesn’t pipeline pressure, no VSD is needed, and batching and scheduling will become very important tools.

-A VSD regulates the speed and torque output of the pump.
+A VSD regulates the pump’s speed and torque output.
 This process is made possible by changing the frequency of the pump supply voltage to allow continuous process speed control.
-The VSD also has a pressure sensor to detect down-stream pressure and adjust the pump speed to keep the measured pressure at the required value.
+The VSD also has a pressure sensor to detect downstream pressure and adjust the pump speed to keep the measured pressure at the required value.

 In summary, some of the potential benefits and drawbacks of VSDs are: